shairahamancsc/vcflowvc/README.md

 ## Supabase Row Level Security (RLS) Policies

-For the database trigger to create user profiles correctly, you must enable Row Level Security (RLS) on the `users` table and create a policy that allows the `postgres` user (which runs triggers) to insert records.
+For the database trigger to create user profiles correctly, you must enable Row Level Security (RLS) on the `users` table and create a policy that allows the trigger function (running as `postgres`) to insert records.

 Go to the **Supabase Dashboard** -> **Authentication** -> **Policies**.
 Select the `users` table and create a new policy with the following details: